Falkland Islands defy Argentine sovereignty push with referendum

 Still, more than three decades since the war, the islands remain a potent national symbol in the South American country.

-Everything from football stadiums to pizza parlours are named after the Malvinas and their craggy outline is a familiar site in street graffiti and badges worn proudly by war veterans, many of whom support the government's tough line on sovereignty.
+Everything from soccer stadiums to pizza parlors are named after the Malvinas and their craggy outline is a familiar site in street graffiti and badges worn proudly by war veterans, many of whom support the government's tough line on sovereignty.

-"This colonial situation is unsustainable in the 21st century," said Mario Volpe from the CECIM veterans centre in the central city of La Plata.
+"This colonial situation is unsustainable in the 21st century," said Mario Volpe from the CECIM veterans center in the central city of La Plata.

 Plans by London-listed firms to tap offshore oil and gas deposits near the Falklands, which could make the prosperous islands even wealthier, are branded as looting in Argentina.
 That has not deterred the companies and the islands are set to start producing their first oil in 2017.